Mokerstier/partEmatch-datingApp/README.md

 # partEmatch - datingapp
-Basic webapp that runs on Nodejs
+Basic webapp that runs on Nodejs and uses EJS as templating engine.

 _Check out the app [here](https://partematch.herokuapp.com/) its live!_